-- Read, e.g. allow select from a space - Write, e.g. allow update on a space - Execute, e.g. allow call of a function - Create, e.g. allow box.schema.space.create (currently this can be granted but has no effect) - Alter, e.g. allow box.space.x.index.y:alter (currently this can be granted but has no effect) - Drop, e.g. allow box.sequence.x:drop (currently this can be granted but has no effect)
+- Read, e.g. allow select from a space

+- Write, e.g. allow update on a space

+- Execute, e.g. allow call of a function

+- Create, e.g. allow box.schema.space.create (currently this can be granted but has no effect)

+- Alter, e.g. allow box.space.x.index.y:alter (currently this can be granted but has no effect)

+- Drop, e.g. allow box.sequence.x:drop (currently this can be granted but has no effect)

+- Usage (this will be described later)

+- Session (this will be described later)

 This is how the privilege system works.
 To be able to create objects, a user needs to have write access to Tarantool's system spaces.
-The 'admin' user, who is at the top of the hierarchy and who is the ultimate source of privileges, shares write access to a system space (e.g. \space) with some users.
+The 'admin' user, who is at the top of the hierarchy and who is the ultimate source of privileges, shares write access to a system space (e.g. space) with some users.
 Now the users can insert data into the system space (e.g. creating new spaces) and themselves become creators/definers of new objects.
 For the objects they created, the users can in turn share privileges with other users.